Magnum69/TBT/Readme.txt

    TBT - The Basic Toolbox for heterogeneous programming
 ************************************************************

-This library aims at easing the use of OpenCL and provide basic primitives for programming GPUs, multicore processors, and other accelerators with OpenCL.
+This C++ library aims at easing the use of OpenCL and provide basic primitives for programming GPUs, multicore processors, and other accelerators with OpenCL.